tidbyt/community/apps/siderealtimeclock/README.md

 The app supports many configuration options.
 Since this is a geolocation based service, the user needs to provide a location via the `Location` schema field.

-There are options to display the time using a blinking colon, to use 24h notation and to also display the local (standard) time along with the solar time.
+There are options to display the time using a blinking colon, to use 24h notation and to also display the local (standard) time along with the sidereal time.
 All colors are also configurable.

 ## Future Improvements